flaneurette/Emergency-USB-Kit/README.md

 > Creating a emergency USB stick is useful.
 This document tells you how.

+> Goal: have emergency access to computer services for at least **5 years continuously** (extreme long and persistent situation)

 ### Requirements

 - If you can get **SLC NAND** USB sticks, (rugged industrial uses, military grade) get them instead of newer TLC/QLC NAND